Keywords

 Additionally, all extracted factors have eigenvalues greater than 1, with the lowest eigenvalue among them being 1.165, thus meeting the standard criterion for factor retention.

 All factor loadings are greater than 0.5 and there are no cases in which a variable loads significantly onto more than one factor with similar loading values.
 This indicates that the extracted factors satisfy both convergent and discriminant validity in the exploratory factor analysis (EFA).
 Furthermore, there is no cross-loading or confusion between constructs, meaning that items intended to measure one factor do not inadvertently align with another.
-Therefore, after the factor analysis, all independent constructs remain unchanged none were added or removed.
+Therefore, although six observed variables were removed during the extraction process, the underlying theoretical constructs remained unchanged and were retained for subsequent analyses.

 The rotated component matrix in the EFA confirms the discriminant validity of the constructs, with all factor loadings exceeding 0.5, which is above the commonly accepted threshold (see Table 4).
 Consequently, all observed variables are retained for subsequent analyses.